Marriage Charter of Empress Theophanu: Historical context

-After the fall of the Western Roman Empire, the Eastern Roman Empire (in modern times also called the Byzantine Empire) was the sole successor of the Roman Empire.
+After the fall of the Western Roman Empire, the Eastern Roman Empire (in modern times also called the Byzantine Empire) remained the surviving continuation of the Roman Empire in its eastern provinces.
 Charlemagne's imperial coronation in 800 put strain on Western relations with the Byzantine Empire ruled from Constantinople.
 When Otto I became emperor in February 962, there was contention between him and the Byzantine Empire, and this issue revived in 967 between Otto and Nikephoros II Phokas over the dominion of Italy.
 On 25 December 967, Pope John XIII anointed Otto II as Otto I's co-emperor.

 In autumn 968, battles between the Holy Roman Empire and the Byzantine Empire commenced in the Principality of Capua, in the Duchy of Benevento and Apulia, and hostilities continued until 970.
 Both sides of the conflict made many attempts to find a diplomatic solution.
 Otto I intended to receive recognition of his title in Byzantium, and to clarify the borders of Western and Eastern allegiances in southern Italy.
 He wanted this agreement to be ratified by the marriage of his son, Otto II, to a member of the Byzantine imperial family.
 Anna, daughter of the deceased Emperor Romanos II, was considered a possible bride.
 However, Emperor Nikephoros II Phokas was unwilling to marry off a purple-born princess (i.e. a child born to a reigning emperor).
 After tough negotiations with Nikephoros II Phokas' successor John I Tzimiskes, Archbishop of Cologne Gero secured the marriage of Otto II with Theophanu, a member of the Byzantine imperial family who was not, however, born to the purple.